Monkeyorphan/DownMarketData/README.md

 Requirement 5: Interpretation of the Data - Each line of code is annotated with Markdown cells describing what the code is intended to do and why.

-In order to run the program on your computer:
+In order to run the program locally on your computer:

 1. Open Visual Studio Code and use Python 3.10.6
 2. Clone the Repository https://github.com/Monkeyorphan/DownMarketData.git